mcore1976/gpstracker/README.md

 To upload program code to the chip using cheapest USBASP programmer (less than 2 USD on eBay/Aliexpress) look at this page : http://www.learningaboutelectronics.com/Articles/Program-AVR-chip-using-a-USBASP-with-10-pin-cable.php

-The script attached in repository  ( "compileatmega" or "compileattiny" ) can be used to upload data to the chip if you have Linux machine with following packages : "gcc-avr", "binutils-avr", "avr-libc", "gdb-avr" and "avrdude".
+The script attached in repository  ( "compileatmega" or "compileattiny" ) can be used to upload data to the chip if you have Linux machine with following packages : "gcc-avr", "binutils-avr", "avr-libc", "avrdude" and optionally "gdb-avr"(debugger only if you really need it) .
 For example in Ubuntu download these packages using command : "sudo apt-get install gcc-avr binutils-avr avr-libc gdb-avr avrdude"  and you are ready to go.
-You can also read the tutorial here :  http://www.linuxandubuntu.com/home/setting-up-avr-gcc-toolchain-and-avrdude-to-program-an-avr-development-board-in-ubuntu
+You can also read the tutorial here :  http://www.linuxandubuntu.com/home/setting-up-avr-gcc-toolchain-and-avrdude-to-program-an-avr-development-board-in-ubuntu   or here   https://blog.podkalicki.com/how-to-compile-and-burn-the-code-to-avr-chip-on-linuxmacosxwindows/

 In the code you have to put correct APN, USERNAME and PASSWORD of GPRS access from your Mobile Network Operator before compiling - replace word "internet" with correct words for your MNO :